 In acute anxiety, it’s usually a reaction to a traumatic experience that you’ve not quite ‘filed’ into your brain properly.
 So if you were mugged, or sexually assaulted, the memory keeps popping up unexpectedly, or you respond dramatically to triggers.

 In terms of chronic anxiety, Dr Rick describes it as your brain being stuck in a negative cycle.

 “Imagine your subconscious as being a massive library, filled with DVDs of all your memories and experiences,” he says.
 “If you have chronic anxiety, you’re always pulling out the ‘bad’ DVDs and choosing to play them in your brain.
 You filter out the positive, and focus instead on what could go wrong, what has gone wrong in the past – just playing the bad ones over and over until you’re stuck in a cycle.”

-If you think you need help, it’s worth going to your GP and asking for some Cognitive Behavioural Therapy, or to be recommended some online counselling.
+- If you think you need help, it’s worth going to your GP

 - Mind offers advice and support to people with mental health problems.
 Their helpline runs nine to six from Monday to Friday.
 0300 123 3393

 - SANE offers support and information to people affected by mental illness.
 Call their helpline on 0300 304 7000, open 4:30pm - 10:30pm every day.